Muonphilic asymmetric dark matter at a future muon collider: Relic density of ADM

 \section{Relic density of ADM}

 The ADM paradigm has both DM ($\chi$) and anti-DM ($\bar{\chi}$) existing in the early Universe, analogous to baryons and antibaryons.
 A primordial asymmetry between these sectors is generated through some mechanism, which freezes in once thermal equilibrium is lost.
 The symmetric component then needs to annihilate away efficiently, leaving only the asymmetric relic.
 In this work, we do not specify the asymmetry generation dynamics, including how the chemical equilibration of the baryon and dark asymmetries occurs.
 We expect there to be several ways of constructing these dynamics.
-We only need to assume that those dynamical choices do not affect our analysis.
+We only need to assume that those dynamical choices do not affect our analysis.\footnote{We also assume that there is no late entropy injection (or entropy production) and no dark-sector temperature difference that could modify the relic density.}

 The total DM yield can be expressed as

 where $Y \equiv n/s$ is the number density $n$ normalised by the entropy density $s$ of the universe.
 Here $Y_{\rm asy}$ denotes the asymmetric yield and $Y_{\rm sym}$ the symmetric one~\cite{Graesser:2011wi,Iminniyaz:2011yp}.